-Recent analyses indicate that the qualified contract process is resulting in the premature loss of approximately 10,000 low-income homes annually, and often more.
-As of 2020, over 93,300 apartments nationwide have already been lost, and in the year 2020 alone, owners served notice to state allocating agencies that they wanted to begin the qualified contract process on additional properties comprising approximately 11,650 homes.
+Recent analyses indicate that the qualified contract process is resulting in the premature loss of approximately 6,000 - 10,000 low-income homes annually, and often more.
+As of the end of 2023, approximately 115,000 apartments nationwide have exited the Housing Credit program's rent and income constraints through the qualified contract process.

-Affordable housing and tenant advocates are deeply concerned that unless the qualified contract process is corrected, the number of Housing Credit properties lost before fulfilling their intended 30-year affordability period will continue to grow at an accelerating rate.
+Affordable housing and tenant advocates are deeply concerned that unless the qualified contract process is corrected, the number of Housing Credit properties lost before fulfilling their intended affordability period will continue to grow at an accelerating rate.